experimentarium/times/docs/index.rst

 This documentation is composed of four Parts.

-:ref:`Part I <part-1/index>` provides a general description of the TIMES paradigm, with emphasis on the model's general structure and its economic significance.
+:doc:`Part I <part-1/index>` provides a general description of the TIMES paradigm, with emphasis on the model's general structure and its economic significance.
 Part I also includes a simplified mathematical formulation of TIMES, a chapter comparing it to the MARKAL model, pointing to similarities and differences, and chapters describing new model options.

 [Part II](part-2/index.md) constitutes a comprehensive reference manual intended for the technically minded modeler or programmer looking for an in-depth understanding of the complete model details, in particular the relationship between the input data and the model mathematics, or contemplating making changes to the model's equations.
 Part II includes a full description of the sets, attributes, variables, and equations of the TIMES model.